TheTrueBark/TyranidScreeps2.0/docs/roles.md

    source is saturated.
 Mining power is based on the miner DNA returned by `manager.dna`.
 The required miner count is calculated from the available positions and WORK parts – typically a single 5&nbsp;WORK miner can fully saturate a standard source.
+The miner count for each source never exceeds the number of available spots and is capped at five miners.
 Miners with at least five WORK parts automatically relocate onto the nearby container so they can empty the source without moving.
  - **Upgraders** – Simplified workers that gather the closest available energy on their own and then move within range&nbsp;3 of the controller to upgrade it.
 They no longer rely on assigned containers or hauler deliveries but